HeithemLejmi/DefensiveCoding/m3_method_input/README.md

         // 3.
 We are doing other actions (retrieving data from DB) before even checking the validity of our method inputs List<Flight> flights = flightStore.getFlights();

         // 1.
-We are doing multiple/nested guard clauses (one could pass, but others could not): we want the check to be done one time for all the inouts: if(isInvalidString(fromDest)) {
+We are doing multiple/nested guard clauses (one could pass, but others could not): we want the check to be done one time for all the inputs: if(isInvalidString(fromDest)) {
             throw new IllegalArgumentException("error message");
         }